Debate, Voting and Decorum

 The time allocation rule allows for specific lengths of time to be set aside for the consideration of one or more stages of a public bill.

 The wording of a motion for time allocation must specify the terms (sitting days or hours) of the time allocation.
 A motion for time allocation must be moved by a minister in the House, and it is neither debatable nor amendable.
-There is a 30-minute period set aside for members to question the minister responsible for the bill, after which the question is put on the time allocation motion.
+A period of not more than 30 minutes is set aside for members to question the minister responsible for the bill, after which the question is put on the time allocation motion.

 After the adoption of a motion for time allocation, debate on the bill then becomes subject to the time limits imposed by the motion.